 - 1 cup unsalted butter at room temperature

-- 2 Tbsp vanilla bean paste or 1 tablespoon vanilla extract
+- 2 Tbsp vanilla bean paste or vanilla extract

 - 4 large eggs at room temperature